lizdebiase/agile/README.md

   <img src="https://github.com/spinsys/agile/blob/master/images/508TestReport.png">

-#8.DEVOPS & Development Workflow &
+#8.Continuous Integration(CI) and Continuous Deployment (CD)

+Continuous integration is a critical supporting tool for agile development.
+Rapid build and deploy is foundational to sprint velocity and efficiency.

-We used **BeanStalkApp** as our source code repository**(GIT*.
+We used **BeanStalkApp** as our source code repository**(GIT)**.
 The developers created a new feature branch to develop the functionality for the feature.
 We've ensured that each new feature would reside in its own branch

 Here’s how the workflow looked like: